OracularIS/smartrf/docs/Basic_flow.md

 - **Connect the Environment**
-   - On the RF PLUS home there will be a dropdown to select the environment.
+   - On the RF PLUS home, there will be a dropdown menu where you can select the environment.
    - Choose the environment for your operations.

    - After selecting the environment, click the "Connect" button.